-Diver propulsion vehicles (DPVs), also known as underwater propulsion vehicles (UPVs), or more simply, dive scooters, were first devised for mililary and commercial application.
+Diver propulsion vehicles (DPVs), also known as underwater propulsion vehicles (UPVs), or more simply, dive scooters, were first devised for military and commercial applications.
 They are becoming increasingly used by technical and recreational divers, snorkelers and kids in swimming pools who want to cover area more quickly and increase range.
-Range is only limited by dive table limits, amount of breathing gas carried and battery power.
+The range is only limited by dive table limits, the amount of breathing gas carried and battery power.

 DPVs are popular with tech divers because they help make long dives more comfortable and conserve gas, and can provide assistance in fighting against currents.
 Also, on very deep dives, they make carrying a number of stage bottles or other support equipment easier to manage.

 Non-tech divers are also intrigued by the small, cool, attractive vehicles.
 It is not far removed from feeling like being in some sort of a sci-fi or spy movie, speeding along behind the propeller through the otherworldliness of the sub-sea environment.

 Practically speaking, they’re pretty useful for both types of divers.
 The risk of strong currents is decreased and it is possible to cover a much larger area without the usual physical strain, meaning that dives can be extended a good bit due to lower air consumption.

 Purposes – DPVs come in different shapes and sizes based on the purpose.
 Those for military or commercial use can be designed for a bigger load of materials and more than one diver.
 They can be equipped with a mounting board that can carry additional gear such as compasses, cameras, and even spearguns.
 The ones for recreational use are smaller and designed to pull the diver who holds onto handles on the stern or bow and are called tow-behinds.